BoundlessLove/api_client/README.md

 #### iv.
 In order for Apache to know default starting page, also add to api_client.conf file just before the ErrorLog sentence:
 DirectoryIndex index.php index.html

 #### v.
+Run ‘sudo nano /etc/apache2/ports.conf’ and add ‘Listen 8080’, if it does not exist.
+#### vi.
 Activate config with 'sudo a2ensite my-site.conf'
-#### vi.
+#### vii.
 Verify sytax of api_client.conf with 'sudo apache2ctl configtest'
-#### vii.
+#### viii.
 Provide correct permissions - In Linux, for Apache to serve files from a directory like /home/administrator@internal.systematicdefence.tech/projects/api_server2, it needs **execute (`x`) permission** on **every parent directory** in that path.
 It also needs owner type permissions for its user 'www-data' on the virtual host directory, in order to be able to write files to in it.
 Hence, run following commands:
 ##### --Give others access to traverse the directories that lead to the webroot.
 Note it does not expose file contents.
 sudo chmod o+x /home
 sudo chmod o+x /home/administrator@internal.systematicdefence.tech
 sudo chmod o+x /home/administrator@internal.systematicdefence.tech/projects
-##### --Give Apache the ability to execute files in the web root api_client:
+##### --Give Apache the ability to execute files in the web root api_client (give www-data user's group owner rights on folder):
-sudo chmod -R 755 /home/administrator@internal.systematicdefence.tech/projects/api_server2
+sudo chmod -R 755 /home/administrator@internal.systematicdefence.tech/projects/api_client
+sudo chown -R administrator@internal.systematicdefence.tech:www-data /home/administrator@internal.systematicdefence.tech/projects/api_client

-#### viii.
+#### ix.
 Verify that Apache has the required access to api_client webroot via cmd 'ls -ld':
 Outcome: drwxr-xr-x 4 administrator@internal.systematicdefence.tech www-data

-#### ix Reload Apache with 'sudo systemctl reload apache2'
+#### x Reload Apache with 'sudo systemctl reload apache2'
-#### x.
+#### xi.
 Try accessing site via `http://localhost:8080`

 ## License
 This project is under a custom license.
 Use of the code requires **explicit written permission from the author**.
 See the [LICENSE](./LICENSE) file for details.